 The chances are, your child’s bookshelf doesn’t look anything like the UK does, due to limited representations of ethnicity, family set up, disabilities and gender available in children’s books.
 Here are some facts and stats.

-- In the UK, 32% of school age children are of black, Asian, minority ethnic origin
+- In the UK 33.5% of school age children are of black, Asian or minority ethnic origins

 - According to the 2011 census, 1 in 8 people in the UK describe themselves as Arab, Asian, Black, Chinese or Mixed Race

-Yet in the CLPE’s (Centre for Literacy in Primary Education) recent report, ‘Reflected Realities’, research showed that only 1% of children’s books published in 2017 featured BAME (Black, Asian, minority ethnic), main characters and only 4% of children’s books featured any BAME characters at all.
+Yet in the CLPE’s (Centre for Literacy in Primary Education) recent report, ‘Reflected Realities’, research showed that only 5% of children’s books published in 2019 had a black, Asian or minority ethnic main character.

 “The age period of three to seven is considered a critical development period in which children are able to differentiate between skin colors, learn labels associated with different skin colors, and develop emotional responses to those labels, making these years the most crucial for establishing positive racial attitudes in children” – Wilson 2014

 Out of nearly 8 million families in the UK